Good Fortune (film): Development

 Aziz Ansari produced, wrote, directed and stars in Good Fortune.

-After the suspension of his first directorial project Being Mortal at Searchlight Pictures in 2022 due to star Bill Murray's alleged inappropriate behavior, Aziz Ansari moved forward with his next planned production, Good Fortune.
+After the suspension of his first directorial project Being Mortal at Searchlight Pictures in 2022 due to star Bill Murray's alleged inappropriate behavior, Aziz Ansari moved forward with Good Fortune, his next planned production.
 Ansari had been doing dramatic work, and wished to make a comedy to be theatrically released.
-Ansari believed in the viability of such a film, and cited the success of Barbie (2023) as an example.
-He hoped that having an R-rated comedy in theaters would prove both the genre and format viable, and lead to "shitty rip-offs".
+Ansari believed in the viability of such a film, citing the success of Barbie (2023) as an example.
+He hoped that having an R-rated comedy in theaters would prove both the genre and format viable as well as lead to "shitty rip-offs".

 Following negotiations with Dan Freedman, Phil Strina, John Biondo, and Matt Leonetti, the project was acquired by Lionsgate Films.
-Aniz Adam Ansari, Jonathan McCoy, Christopher Woodrow, and Connor DiGregorio are executive producers, while Brady Fujikawa and Jon Humphrey oversaw the production for Lionsgate.
-It was officially announced in April 2023 to be produced by Anthony Katagas, Alan Yang, and Ansari, with Ansari also acting as writer, director and co-star.
+Aniz Adam Ansari, Jonathan McCoy, Christopher Woodrow, and Connor DiGregorio are executive producers, while Brady Fujikawa and Jon Humphrey oversaw the production for Lionsgate. with Media Capital Technologies responsible for co-financing the film.
+It was officially announced in April 2023 to be produced by Anthony Katagas, Alan Yang and Ansari, with Ansari also acting as writer, director and co-star.
 Garam Films, Oh Brudder Productions, Keep Your Head, and Yang Pictures serve as production companies, with Lionsgate presenting the film in association with Media Capital Technologies.

 Writing

 Ansari expressed a desire to "write about things that everyone is dealing with that no one is talking about", and felt that struggling in life was a perfect example of this.
-Beyond it serving as the physical setting, Ansari considered the city of Los Angeles as its own character in Good Fortune, for its gig economy, propagation of food delivery robots, gentrification, the housing crisis, and homelessness, themes reflected in the film.
+Beyond it serving as the physical setting, Ansari considered the city of Los Angeles as its own character in Good Fortune, for its gig economy, propagation of food delivery robots, gentrification, the housing crisis and homelessness, themes reflected in the film.
 Ansari conducted research for the film, including interviewing gig workers to inform him what their way of life is like, and job shadowed food delivery drivers and worked in hardware stores.
 Ansari took inspiration from films It's a Wonderful Life and A Matter of Life and Death (both 1946).
+Aziz also referenced Wings of Desire as an influence in an interview on Fandango.